 For more information on this award, view the bylaws.

 - This award recognizes a paper or series of closely related papers with at least one common author published within the two-year period ending on October 31 that represents significant contribution to scientific findings that promote broad engineering application of metallic materials.
-Nominated papers should be based on the publication date, not the issue or online date.
+The eligibility date of nominated papers should be considered the online publication date of the individual paper, not the publication date of the issue in which the paper appears.

 - All papers published in Metallurgical and Materials Transactions A and B are automatically considered by procedures established by the committee.
-Other TMS publications that are peer reviewed to Metallurgical and Materials Transactions standards are considered if nominated.
+Papers from other peer reviewed TMS journals are considered if nominated.
 Nominations are to be by open process.

 - Multiple awards may be given in topical areas deemed appropriate by the selection committee.